Global Studies MA

 • The profile of a successful applicant is likely to include such attributes as:

-• An upper division grade point average of 3.5 or higher (In evaluating grade point average, particular emphasis is placed on the applicant’s last two years of undergraduate study and on his or her work in the area in which he or she intends to specialize.).
-For assistance calculating your major GPA, please consult the GPA Calculator.
-GPA Calculator (Excel file)
+• An upper division grade point average of 3.5 or higher (In evaluating grade point average, particular emphasis is placed on the applicant’s last two years of undergraduate study and on their work in the area in which they intend to specialize.).
+For assistance calculating your major GPA, please consult a GPA Calculator.

 • A writing sample of high caliber.